amaciver/StochAsteroids/dev-README.md

 - Vanilla JavaScript for overall structure and game logic,
 - `HTML5 Canvas` for DOM manipulation and rendering,
-- `Web Audio API` for sound generation, processing and control.
+- `Web Audio API` for sound generation, processing and control. `WebAudioAPI` allows for simultaneous sounds with more dependable time triggering
 - Webpack to bundle and serve up the various scripts.

 In addition to the webpack entry file, there will be four scripts involved in this project: